Sports Services At Haslemere Chiropractic

 Shockwave therapy is available at Haslemere Chiropractic Clinic for persistent tendinopathies and over-use injuries.
 Go to our Shockwave Therapy page for further details.

 Joint and muscle pain is not the only problem for sports enthusiasts and professionals.
 Many find that they reach a “threshold” of ability, and cannot improve further, however hard they work and however much training they put in.
 This is why so many serious sports people consult practitioners such as us for advice.
 Chiropractic treatment aims to restore normal function to your joints and muscles, which may increase your control, co-ordination and muscle strength.
 Furthermore, understanding the biomechanical challenges of your particular sport enables us to pay careful consideration to how you can most efficiently prevent injury and optimise your performance.

 What sports do our chiropractors participate in?

 All chiropractors are qualified to assess and treat muscle and joint problems related to sports, and even if they are not familiar with your sport will ask the right questions to gain an appreciation of what is involved.
 However, sometimes sports people prefer to consult someone who has experienced their sporting activity first hand; who understands what it feels like to participate in that sport and speaks their “language”.

 Our chiropractors have the following sporting interests:

 Stuart Robinson is a scratch golfer and a keen cyclist.
 He has also completed 2 marathons, and enjoys to ski when he gets the opportunity.

-Michelle Carrington is an experienced horse rider and has a varied equestrian clientele.
+Michelle Carrington is an experienced horse rider.
+She also enjoys running and yoga.